 The Ideal Location for Solar Panels

-The truth of the matter is that peak sun hours only account for a fraction of the time solar arrays actually capture sunlight.
-Although these hours yield the most energy they are not the only hours that the sun is out.
+The truth of the matter is that peak sun hours only account for a fraction of the time solar arrays capture sunlight.
+Although these hours yield the most energy, they do not account for all the light the sun provides.

-One of the factors that plays a part in solar panel placement is the pitch of the home.
-Pitch is the angle of the roof.
+The pitch of the home plays a part in solar panel placement.
+The term pitch means the angle of the roof.

-Pitch is determined by the number of inches the roof rises for every 12 inches the roof horizontally extends.
-If a home is too steep or flat, it requires extra effort.
+The number of inches the roof rises for every 12 inches the roof extends horizontally determines the pitch.
+Homes with steep or flat pitches require extra effort.

 Effect of Tilt Angle on Solar Panel Output

-The perfect pitch for solar panels is equal to the latitude of the location of the installation.
+The perfect roof pitch for solar panels equals the latitude of the location of the installation.
 However, if this angle isn’t possible, pitch angles between 30 and 45 degrees often work.

-Having solar panels at the perfect angle will increase the production of the solar array.
-This is one of the reasons why flat-roofed homes have a little bit of a leg up.
+Having solar panels at the perfect angle increases the production of the solar array.
+For this reason, flat-roofed homes have a bit of a leg up.